InternetOfPeers/hiero-write-here/README.md

 Hiero Message Box is a simple way for users to set up a message box to receive private messages, for example getting alerts about security communications about their assets or wallet, etc.

+[View the interactive presentation](./docs/presentation.html) to visualize the message box flow.

 The repo contains the code both for the sender and the receiver.

 The goal is to enable users to send encrypted messages to an account's message box just like this: